daniel-moya/travel-allowance-frontend/README.md

 ## Requirements
 ### 1. MySQL DATABASE
 You need a server with a MySQL Database Manager, such as XAMPP.
 After the installation, you must create a new database with the name `travel_allowance`.
-Then import the the database backup file `trave_allowance.sql` inside the root of the project.
+Then import the the database backup file `travel_allowance.sql` inside the root of the project.

-`keiron_app.sql`

 Please make sure the database name it's `travel_allowance` to be sure the backend will make connection with the DB.